-These events—along with the lack of accountability for the police officers who shot and killed these unarmed victims—also prompted educators to seek resources on how to address these subjects in the classroom.
+These acts of violence—along with the often lack of accountability—damages trust and affects young people across the United States, prompting parents, caregivers, educators and communities to seek resources on how to address these subjects at home or in the classroom.

-The resources below can help spur much-needed discussion around implicit bias and systemic racism, but they can also empower your students to enact the changes that will create a more just society.
+The resources below can help spur much-needed discussion around implicit bias and systemic racism, but they can also help inspire us all to enact the changes that will create a more just society.

-Editor's note: This web package was originally published in December 2014 under the title "Teaching About Ferguson: Race and Racism in the United States."
-We update this page periodically to reflect currents events.
+Editor's note: This web package, originally published in 2014, will be updated to reflect current events.
 For the latest statistics on police-related civilian deaths, see the Washington Post resource "Fatal Force."